-The Great British Mag content team updated the article Five facts about St George on 19 December 2019.
+The Great British Mag content team updated this article on 19 April 2021.

 Five facts about St George

 2. He probably never visited England.
 There’s a saying: “Never let the truth get in the way of a good story.”
-The actual, historical truth is that he was born in what is now Turkey and probably never visited England.
+The actual, historical truth is that he was born in what is now Turkey and probably never set foot in England.

 3. He wasn’t England’s first pick.
 The first patron saint of England was St Edmund, aka Edmund the Martyr.
 He was eventually replaced in 1199, when King Richard I decided he liked St George better.
 Sorry, Ed.